AlgorithmiKee/notes/Finance/portfolio_theory.md

 \end{align}
 $$

+Remarks:

-Unless otherwise specified, we allow short-selling and leverage. i.e., we can choose $\mathbf{w}$ freely on the entire hyperplane $\mathbf{1}^\top \mathbf{w} = 1$.
+* Unless otherwise specified, we allow short-selling and leverage. i.e., $\mathbf{w}$ can take any value on the hyperplane $\mathbf{1}^\top \mathbf{w} = 1$.

-Unlike two-assets model, the feasible set is no longer a curve but an area in $(\sigma, \mu)$ space when the number of assets is larger than 2.
+* Unlike the two-asset case, the feasible set is no longer a curve but an area in $(\sigma, \mu)$ space when the number of assets is larger than 2.
 In fact, the portfolio variance is unbounded when we allow short selling and leverage.
 $\to$ See [appendix](#proof-unbounded-variance-of-multi-asset-portfolio) for a proof.

 ### Mean-Variance Optimization